mahlakhalili/Diabetetes_Data_Analysis/README.md

 This clear difference confirms that Glucose is a strong predictive feature for diabetes in this dataset.
 These findings are also consistent with earlier visualizations such as the Glucose KDE plot, where the distribution for diabetic patients shifted noticeably toward higher values.

-Analysis of Average BMI by Outcome
+📊Analysis of Average BMI by Outcome

 <img width="638" height="448" alt="Screenshot 2025-12-01 143749" src="https://github.com/user-attachments/assets/c5135ccc-8257-4c28-951d-9ba6031414a8" />